The Ultimate Cheat Sheet On Choosing A PEO

 What kind of services will I get?

-As what we’ve said above, the PEO will act as the employer of record on behalf of your company.
+As we’ve said above, the PEO will act as the employer of record on behalf of your company.
 When you have a workforce in China, the PEO is responsible do the payroll and statutory benefits administration.
 At all times, the PEO needs to answer all the queries that both Chinese and foreign employees will have regarding their employment.

 Is there a particular technology you would provide?

-These PEO companies focus on driving the human resources part of a business so it is expected that they already have a system in place to make the workflow smoother.
+These PEO companies focus on driving the human resources of a business so it is expected that they already have a system in place to make the workflow smoother.
 Be inquisitive about programs and software so you only purchase the ones that you really need.

 Are there development training’s for the employees?